What is convalescent plasma?

 If I get a positive test result from an antibody test, what does that mean?

-Since COVID-19 is such a new illness, medical experts are still learning how COVID-19 antibodies work.
+Since COVID-19 is a new illness, medical experts are learning how COVID-19 antibodies work.
 If you get a positive test result, that means you probably were exposed to the virus that causes COVID-19.

 But, a positive result does not mean you are immune or less likely to get COVID-19 in the future.